ONSgeo/sdg-15-1-1/README.md

 1. **A spatial representation of forest or woodland areas in the country of interest.** A forest or woodland is defined by the UN as being over 0.5 hectare with canopy cover of 10% (or the potential to achieve it), however this definition is variable between countries.
 The likely format for this data is .shp.

 3. **Standard Area Measurements for the land of interest**.
 This provides the total land area to divide land area covered by forest by.
-If it can be found by administrative area, this provides a more detailed output.
+The higher the granulairty of these areas, the more detailed the output.
 The likely format of this data set is .csv.

-2. **Boundaries of administrative areas.** These provide spatial context for the standard area measurements and as such should match the areas with available standard area measurements.
+2. **Boundaries of administrative areas.** These provide spatial context for the standard area measurements and as such should match the granularity of areas with available standard area measurements.
 Where present, full resolution and extent should be used.
 The likely format of this data is .shp.

-Data used to calculate this SDG should be sampled from the same year.
+Each data source used to calculate this SDG should be sampled from the same year(s).

 Since the United Kingdom is made up of four countries, each with their own methods of collecting and publishing data, total input data may amount to more than 2 sources.
-The SDG indicator should only be calculated using this code for countries where a full input dataset is available.
+The SDG indicator should only be calculated for countries where a full input dataset is available.

 [Further detail on requirements for SGG 15.1.1 as specified by the UN.](https://unstats.un.org/sdgs/metadata/files/Metadata-15-01-01.pdf)